 - Cravings: A person experiences an overwhelming urge to find and use a drug.

 - Withdrawal: A physically dependent person will likely become sick if they quit or drastically reduce the dose they normally take.

-When a person abuses a drug, they often begin to act in uncharacteristic ways.
-Signs of abuse or addiction could include when a person:
+When a person uses a drug, they often begin to act in uncharacteristic ways.
+Signs of use or addiction could include when a person:

 - Cannot stop or reduce their drug or alcohol use, even when they want to.

 - Continues to use a substance, even when it is causing harm to their mental health, physical health, relationships, job or schooling.